EXCURSION TO FRAUNHOFER IAP

 Anode: ITO (indium tin oxide)

 A solar panel is built up in small cells which are then connected in series.
-This gives the solar panel its classic stripy appearance.
+This gives the solar panel its known stripy appearance.
 The energy production of a single cell results in a voltage of about 0.8 V and an electric current of about 11 mA per 1 cm².
 When connected in series, this results in about 8 V and 10 mA for a 120 cm² panel, since the gaps between the cells must be included in the total size.

 Since the cells are connected in series, the total current is based on the weakest cell.
 Optimally, all individual cells have the same total area.
 The design of the individual cells, as long as they are all the same size, can be freely chosen, as the example of the snowflake-like solar cell used in the German Pavilion 2015 in Milan shows.